The Savvy Caregiver:

 Classes are offered free of charge through an Alzheimer’s Disease Supportive Service Program grant from the Administration for Community Living through the Illinois Department on Aging

-Six weeks on Monday afternoons, for two hours each.
+In Springfield, six weeks on Monday afternoons, for two hours each.

 You must be pre‐registered to attend.